TFS Gulf

 Big Question – Startup idea?

-• Unique problem where we as co-founders can bring our experience to solve the problem
+• The unique problem where we as co-founders can bring our experience to solve the problem

-• Very large problem where it was at least a 10-year journey
+• The very large problem where it was at least a 10-year journey

-• Problem that can be solved through technology
+• The problem that can be solved through technology

-• Problem that cannot be solved by the global players where they have a global solution and they can do a plug and play, coming into this region
+• The problem that cannot be solved by the global players where they have a global solution and they can do a plug-and-play, coming into this region

 Personal relationships still drive it and advisors conduct it on a one-on-one basis.
 However, a banker will seek your attention only if it is a lucrative deal.